-Use of this Independent Auditor's Report
+Use of this independent auditor's report

-This report is made solely to the Trustee and the members as a body.
-Our audit work has been undertaken so that we might state to the Trustee and the members those matters we are required to state to them in the Independent Auditor's Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Trustee and the members as a body for our audit work, this report, or any of the opinions we have formed.
+This independent auditor's report is made solely to the Trustee and members as a body.
+Our audit work has been undertaken so that we might state to the members those matters we are required to state to them in the independent auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the members as a body for our audit work, this independent auditor's report, or any of the opinions we have formed.

-Responsibilities of the Trustee for the financial statements
+Responsibilities of the Trustees for the financial statements

-The Trustee, on behalf of the Scheme, are responsible for:
+The Trustees, on behalf of the Scheme, are responsible for: